cyber-excel10/Rise-In-Learning-Activites./README.md

 ## My Learning Journey

-# 1.Task: Implement a basic program that uses ownership concepts
+# Task: Implement a basic program that uses ownership concepts
 Task Details

 In this task, students will create a simple Rust program that demonstrates the concepts of ownership, borrowing, and references.
 The program will take two strings as input, concatenate them, and then print the result without violating any ownership rules.